Short Santander Consumer USA

-Santander Consumer USA Holdings Inc. (NYSE:SC), a subsidiary of Santander Holdings USA Inc. (SHUSA), is a large auto loan originator based in Dallas Texas which specializes risky loan originations.
-As an independent originator, they operate as a direct provider of credit and as a "captive" provider through the Fiat Chrysler Agreement which was formed in 2013 and is an essential part of their business.
+Santander Consumer USA Holdings Inc. (NYSE:SC), a subsidiary of Santander Holdings USA Inc. (SHUSA), is a large auto loan originator based in Dallas Texas, which specializes risky loan originations.
+As an independent originator, they operate as a direct provider of credit and as a "captive" provider through the Fiat Chrysler Agreement, which was formed in 2013 and is an essential part of their business.
 More on that later…

 To give you a sense of size, last year SC originated 21.6 billion in auto loans and securitized 15.8 billion making them the largest securitizers of auto-ABS in the country.
 The industry is highly competitive with no single player comprising more than 6% of the total vehicle financing market.
 Santander ranks 8th.

 A little about the industry.
-Since the end of the financial crisis the auto industry, as measure by unites sold per year, has grown impressively.
+Since the end of the financial crisis, the auto industry, as measure by units sold per year, has grown impressively.
 Spectacular growth of a particular industry by no means should warrant concern, but it does warrant examination.
 The question that should be at the forefront of every investor's mind should be this, is the growth organic or unsustainable?
 In the United States, vehicle growth closely follows that of the U.S. economy in general.

 The growth, if sustainable, ought to be built on the back of real economic growth.
 While GDP per capita has grown 19% since 2010, vehicle financing has grown 49%.
-We believe consumers are chewing off more credit than they can swallow and to do this they are financing their vehicles for a record length of time than ever before.
+We believe consumers are chewing off more credit than they can swallow, and to do this, they are financing their vehicles for a record length of time than ever before.
 The average number of months an original buyer of the new vehicle holds that vehicle is 71, but the average loan term for new vehicles is 68 months.
-These numbers showing the percentage of vehicle life through which the owner is financing, are at record highs.
+These numbers showing the percentage of vehicle life through which the owner is financing are at record highs.

 You don't have to be an industry expert to notice something is off about the industry.
 We have all seen the advertisements for zero down payments and many-month financing of vehicles.

-Many dealerships offer credit for those with incredibly low or no credit scores what-so-ever. it is almost laughable.
+Many dealerships offer credit for those with incredibly low or no credit scores whatsoever, it is almost laughable.
 The auto-loan origination industry has grown on the back of easy credit and that easy credit won't last.
 As depicted by the graph below, we see a strong correlation between Federal funds rate and affordability of various types of consumer debt.

-Since 1985 the Fed-funds has been generally downhill with intermittent periods of credit tightening in grey (followed by market corrections of 87' 00' and 07').
+Since 1985, the Fed-funds has been generally downhill with intermittent periods of credit tightening in grey (followed by market corrections of 87' 00' and 07').
 Cheapening of credit has created greater demand for credit.
 Increased origination and particularly that of risky origination has led to the increased practice of passing off that risk, securitization.
 The chart below shows the growth in the auto-loan origination and securitization industries.
-Consider this strong growth in relation to the unprecedented drop in the FED Funds to a current rate near zero.
-When the credit easing ends and the FED "normalizes" so will consumer financing and securitizations.
+Consider this strong growth in relation to the unprecedented drop in the Fed Funds to a current rate near zero.
+When the credit easing ends and the Fed "normalizes," so will consumer financing and securitizations.

 Here is where the date gets really interesting.
-While unemployment is at 20 year lows, subprime delinquencies are at 20 year highs.
+While unemployment is at 20-year lows, subprime delinquencies are at 20-year highs.
 This is at the least, quit odd.
 These numbers ought not to be inverse.
 Below a simple graph depicts unemployment and 90+ day delinquencies.
-When unemployment goes down so should delinquencies, and when unemployment up delinquencies up.
+When unemployment goes down so should delinquencies, and when unemployment up, delinquencies up.
 Any deviation from this flow should warrant concern.

 We picked Santander Consumer in large part because 1) it is particularly leveraged in relation to peers, 2) carries a very risky loan portfolio in comparison to peers and 3) is fully exposed to this risky portfolio and dependent on the securitizations of these assets.